-Medical treatment for ectopic pregnancy involves one or more injections into a muscle of a medicine called methotrexate.
-This stops the growth of the embryo cells and the pregnancy will gradually be absorbed by your body.
-This treatment is successful in nine out of every 10 women who have it.
+Medical treatment for ectopic pregnancy involves one or more injections of a medicine called methotrexate.
+This stops the growth of the embryo cells and the pregnancy is gradually absorbed by your body.
+Methotrexate treatment is only suitable if your pregnancy is still in the early stages.

-It’s important not to get pregnant again within three months of having a methotrexate injection or within six months if you need two injections.
-If you become pregnant, methotrexate may harm your developing baby, so you’ll need to wait for its effects to wear off.
+It’s important not to get pregnant again within three months of having a methotrexate injection.
+If you become pregnant, methotrexate may harm your developing baby.

 - your pregnancy is larger than three-and-a-half centimetres across

 - you are very unwell because your fallopian tube has ruptured and you have internal bleeding – this is a medical emergency

 Usually, you’ll have keyhole surgery using a laparoscope and be under general anaesthesia.
 The laparoscope is put into your body through a small cut or cuts in your abdomen.
 However, in some circumstances, a larger cut is needed for your doctor to see the affected area directly.
 This is called open surgery or a laparotomy.

 Surgery usually involves removing the whole affected fallopian tube (salpingectomy).
 This is usually the case if you don’t plan to become pregnant again or if you do want further pregnancies and your other tube is healthy.

 If your other fallopian tube is damaged or you have other reasons for low fertility but do want another pregnancy, removing just the ectopic pregnancy may be an option.
 This is called a salpingotomy.
 It gives that tube a chance to work normally again in future.